 Memorandum of understanding with the Minister of Finance

-As required by Ontario’s Securities Act, a memorandum of understanding (MOU) with the Minister of Finance establishes the accountability relationship between the Commission and the Minister, including detailed reporting requirements.
+As required by the Agencies and Appointments Directive, a memorandum of understanding (MOU) with the Minister of Finance establishes the accountability relationship between the Commission and the Minister, including detailed reporting requirements.
 The MOU describes the roles and responsibilities of the Minister, the Chair and CEO of the Commission, the Board, the Executive Director and Chief Administrative Officer, and the Deputy Minister of Finance.
 The MOU remains in effect until it is renewed, usually every five years.
 When there is a change in the Minister or the Chair, both parties must agree to either affirm the current MOU or to revise it and sign a new MOU within six months of the appointment.

 The OSC is responsible for setting its strategic direction and priorities, and managing its operations.
 Each year, we are required to deliver a Statement of Priorities and Business Plan for the current fiscal year and an Annual Report.
 The OSC also supports and implements government policies which protect investors and foster fair and efficient capital markets, goals which are directly aligned with the provincial government’s priorities.